boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 * Allow all consumption vectors an equal but different effect on the final hash value.

-Until this point, Risky Hash is contains four 64 bit hashes, each hashing a quarter of the input data.
+Until this point, Risky Hash is contained in four 64 bit hash vectors, each hashing a quarter of the input data.

 At this stage, the 256 bits of data are reduced to a 64 bit result.